Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix the Halt Error in ProjectD2

-## Context: Existing character joins the game.
+## Context: Character creates or joins a game.

 - If you are able to create a new character and join a game but cannot join a game with an existing character because your game crashes with a Halt error, your character may have been corrupted somehow.
 This is not proven, waiting may simply fix it.
 I would be worried though, especially if it's online.
 - If creating a new character still gives you a Halt error, then you likely have a bad install.